Toskgreg/ride_my_way.github.io/README.md

 ***Features***

  * Users ==(Driver and pasenger)== can fetch all ride offers
- * Users  can fetch a specific ride offer
+ * Users c can fetch a specific ride offer
  * Driver creates a ride offer
  * Passengers make a request to join a ride.
  * Driver can deletes and update ride offer